-This Tomato Orange Soup is the richest, creamiest tomato soup you’ve ever tried, with a splash of fresh orange just for a bit of extra tang!
+This Tomato Orange Soup is not only the richest, creamiest tomato soup you’ve ever tried, but a surprise splash of fresh squeezed orange juice gives it a bit of extra flavor and tang too.

-I recently discovered my new favorite soup.
-In a quest to find something quick to grab for lunch, I stopped in at our local deli, Elephant’s, and grabbed a bowl of their Tomato Orange Soup.
-The entire walk back to the office, I was treated to the aroma of this amazing, warm bowl in my hands – The sweetness of fresh tomatoes, with a tinge bright citrus.
+I recently discovered my new favorite soup – In a quest to find something quick to grab for lunch, I stopped in at Elephant’s Deli in downtown Portland, and picked up a bowl of their Tomato Orange Soup.
+The entire walk back to the office, I was treated to the aroma of this amazing, warm bowl in my hands – The sweetness of fresh tomatoes, with a tinge of bright citrus.
 I couldn’t wait to dig into it!

 That first spoonful was better than I had dreamed of.
 It was the creamiest, most silky, tomato soup I had ever had.
 And then the magic happened – That bit of orange hit the back of my tongue when I swallowed, leaving behind its flavor that wasn’t to be forgotten.
 And then I inhaled the entire bowl while I dreamed of recreating this recipe at home.

 I couldn’t have been happier with the way this soup turned out.
 I’ll be eating it in regular rotation this winter.
-I may even eat it all summer long too, putting those fresh tomatoes to use!
-Bring on the grilled cheese!
+So, I may even double the recipe and freeze it too…

 Tomato Orange Soup